-The City is constructing the extension and connection of 162 Avenue S.W. within the city limits to the Southwest Calgary Ring Road (SWCRR).
+The City is constructing the extension and connection of 162 Avenue S.W. within the city limits to the Southwest Ring Road (SWRR).
 This connection will provide for a better road network by distributing traffic more evenly and will provide an additional option for citizens travelling to and from the area.
-These connections will also provide easy access to the SWCRR for people travelling north and south - another travel option instead of using Macleod Trail.
+These connections will also provide easy access to the SWRR for people travelling north and south - another travel option instead of using Macleod Trail.

-Detailed design work of the 162 Avenue S.W. connection to the SWCRR is currently underway, including ongoing coordination with utility groups and the Government of Alberta.
+Detailed design work of the 162 Avenue S.W. connection to the SWRR is currently underway, including ongoing coordination with utility groups and the Government of Alberta.
 We expect the design process to continue into early 2017.
-Construction on this project is planned to begin in spring 2017.
+Construction on this project is planned to begin in summer 2017.
 We’ll continue updating the community and area as the project progresses.

 A four-project Transportation information session, including the 162 Avenue S.W. connection, was held on March 15 at Bishop O’Byrne High School.
 The meeting provided information and updates about these transportation projects.

 The 162 Avenue S.W. connection is one of four new road constructions to the future SWRR.
 The other three new road constructions for the SWRR are Westhills Way, 90 Avenue S.W. and Southland Drive.
 The City is responsible for the design and construction of all four of these new roads because they are located within the city limits.
 This particular project involves a number of features: